There Must Be an Angel (Playing with My Heart)

 "There Must Be an Angel (Playing with My Heart)" is a song by the British musical duo Eurythmics, released as the second single from their fifth studio album, Be Yourself Tonight (1985).
 It features a harmonica solo by American musician Stevie Wonder.
-The song became a worldwide success; most notably in Ireland, Norway and the United Kingdom, where it remains the duo's only chart-topper.
+The song became a worldwide success; reaching number one in Finland, Ireland, Norway, and the United Kingdom, where it remains the duo's only chart-topper.

-The song has been covered by several musical artists, including Brittany Murphy, Fantastic Plastic Machine, Leningrad Cowboys, Luciano Pavarotti, Kylie Minogue, Jessica G. Pilnäs and German girl group No Angels, who obtained their second number-one single in Austria and Germany with their rendition for the reissue of their album Elle'ments in August 2001.

 Original version

+David Stewart recalled that he served as the producer for the overdub session with Stevie Wonder, who played harmonica on the song.
+At one point during the recording session, Wonder inquired if his playing was sufficient.
+Stewart assured Wonder that this was the case and advised him to improvise for 16 bars on the harmonica.
+Wonder ended up playing various sea shanties as a joke, which helped to bring levity to the recording studio according to Stewart, who also documented the interaction on a cassette.

-Upon its release, "There Must Be an Angel (Playing with My Heart)" became Eurythmics' first (and to date only) number-one single in the United Kingdom, reaching number one on 27 July 1985, whilst also topping the charts in Finland, Ireland and Norway.
-The song also reached the top 10 in Australia, Austria, Belgium, France, Germany, the Netherlands and Sweden, while peaking at number 22 on the US Billboard Hot 100.
+Upon its release, "There Must Be an Angel (Playing with My Heart)" became Eurythmics' first (and to date only) number-one single in the United Kingdom, reaching number one on 27 July 1985 and staying there for one week, whilst also topping the charts in Finland, Ireland and Norway.
+The song also reached the top 10 in Australia, Austria, Belgium, France, Germany, the Netherlands, New Zealand and Sweden, while peaking at number 22 on the US Billboard Hot 100.

 Reception

 Cash Box said that the "Annie Lennox harmonies, slick Dave Stewart production work and Stevie Wonder's incredible harmonica" were highlights of the song.
 Billboard similarly praised Wonder's harmonica bridge and Lennox’s "absolutely happy" lead vocals.

+Spin wrote it was, "in the tradition of the best MOR pop, reminiscent of Dusty Springfield and Dionne Warwick.
+It's sweet but not syrupy, the background voices so otherworldly I can only guess if they are human or synthesized."

 Music video

 The music video for "There Must Be an Angel (Playing with My Heart)", directed by Eddie Arno and Mark Innocenti, was shot at New Wimbledon Theatre in London in June 1985.
-It portrays the times of Louis XIII of France (David A. Stewart) being entertained while watching a theatre performance of singing angels (one of which is played by Steven O'Donnell).
+It portrays the court of Louis XIV of France (David A. Stewart) being entertained while watching a theatrical performance of Annie Lennox with a troupe of singing cherubs and angels (one of which is played by Steven O'Donnell).